 in the morning you will reach Nidri, the main resort on the east coast of Lefkada.
 On the way you have splendid views of the nearby smaller islands.

 In the evening, you will anchor at Vasiliki bay in Lefkada.
 In the heat of summer this is a paradise with green, shady groves and trickling fresh water.

 This is the closest secure anchorage to the white cliffs of Sappho’s leap.
-Here, also, is the site of the temple of Apollo where, in antiquity, the Pan-Hellenic games were held in honour of this important god.
+This is the site of the temple of Apollo where, in antiquity, the Pan-Hellenic games were held in honor of this important god.